dhojayev/traderepublic-portfolio-downloader/README.md

 **What is coming:**

-* Support of including "interest received" transactions
+* Support of including "interest received" transactions;
-* Support of including "lending" transactions
+* Support of including "lending" transactions;
-* Downloading and storing PDF files attached to each transaction
+* Downloading and storing PDF files attached to each transaction;
-* Identifying stock transactions
+* Identifying stock transactions;
-* Writing data into an sqlite file on the filesystem
+* Writing data into an sqlite file on the filesystem;
-* Calculating miscelaneous values based on data from TR: invested amount, taxable amount, earliest date of non-taxable sale of Crypto assets, etc
+* Calculating miscelaneous values based on data from TR: invested amount, taxable amount, earliest date of non-taxable sale of Crypto assets, etc;
-* Source code test coverage
+* Source code test coverage;

 **What (maybe) will follow:**

-* Writing data into an SQL database for using it in custom applications
+* Writing data into an SQL database for using it in custom applications;
 * Frontend application to better visualize all transactions in a user-friendly way.
-More details will follow once (or if) the development starts.
+More details will follow once (or if) the development starts;

 ## Usage